stacks/stacks-website/README.markdown

 Description
 -----------
-This is a new version of the website for the [Stacks project](http://stacks.math.columbia.edu), enabling a comment system, improved tag lookup and a full-powered online view of its contents.
+This is the old version of the website for the [Stacks project](http://stacks.math.columbia.edu).
+It enabled a comment system, an improved tag lookup, and a full-powered online view of its contents.
+This project is no longer maintained.

+Please visit the [Gerby project](https://gerby-project.github.io/) to read about the current version.

 Configuration